DataDog/trace-examples/python/pynamodb/README.md

 ### PynamoDB Sample Script

 Based on the PynamoDB tutorial [here](https://pynamodb.readthedocs.io/en/latest/tutorial.html), with the boto configuration example based on [here](https://boto.readthedocs.io/en/latest/boto_config_tut.html).
 When it spins up, a simple python script that makes various PynamoDB calls runs.
 This also assumes that you have Docker running, because it uses the [DynamoDB Local Docker Image](https://hub.docker.com/r/amazon/dynamodb-local).
-Note that this sample app is for testing/dev purposes.
+Note that this sample app is for **testing/dev** purposes on a local instance of DynamoDB.

+For additional Python APM configuration options, refer to the API docs [here](http://pypi.datadoghq.com/trace/docs/integrations.html#pynamodb).

 #### Setup

 1. Set up the .env inside this directory (`./pynamodb`), so that the file is (`./pynamodb/.env`):

-To use:

-Create a .env in this folder that contains:
+To use, create a .env in this folder that contains:

 ```
 AWS_ACCESS_KEY_ID=<EXAMPLE KEY>
 AWS_SECRET_ACCESS_KEY=<EXAMPLE KEY>
 DD_API_KEY=<DATADOG API KEY>
 ```

+Note: Since this is a local test database instance, you can leave it as "<EXAMPLE KEY>" and this will send traces to Datadog as long as the `<DATADOG API KEY>` is filled out.

 2. Then launch your Docker containers, inspired by the [testing here](https://github.com/DataDog/dd-trace-py#testing)